-Have you ever noticed the powerful effect of scents on your emotions and mood?
+Have you ever noticed the powerful effect of all scents on your emotions and mood?

-Essential oils for anxiety contain aromatic molecules that can pass the blood/brain barrier and have a direct effect on the parts of our brain that control stress, anxiety, panic and depression.
+Essential oils for anxiety contain aromatic molecules that can pass the blood/brain barrier and have a direct effect on the amygdala – the part of our brain that controls stress, anxiety, panic, and depression.

-Though using essential oils alone may not cure an anxiety disorder, they can definitely help you calm your anxiety, stress and fears and even stop a panic attack dead in its tracks – without the side effects of drugs.
+Though using essential oils alone may not cure an anxiety disorder, they can definitely help you calm your anxiety, stress,, overthinking, and fears and even stop a panic attack dead in its tracks – without the confusion, fatigue, and addiction associated with pharmaceutical drugs.

 1. Lavender Oil

 One of the major components of Lavender EO is linalool.
-In animal models, linalool has been found to inhibit GABA(A) binding receptor in the central nervous system inducing a relaxing state.
+In animal models, linalool has been found to inhibit GABA(A) binding receptors in the central nervous system inducing a relaxing state.

-Another study, examining the effect of Lavender on patients with preoperative anxiety found significant lower anxiety after treatment with Lavender EO.
+A meta-analysis study, examining the effect of Lavender on patients with preoperative anxiety found significantly lower anxiety after treatment with Lavender oil.